 Working remotely has unique challenges that a manager might not be aware of.
 Allowing employees to contribute to the agenda and focus on what they view as important lends itself to a productive meeting for both parties.

 In this case, don’t leave the best for last.
 Important agenda items should not be held until the end.
 As we all know, meetings tend to run over.
 Ensure you address the most critical issues by prioritizing them for the beginning of the meeting.

 Communication, Trust, and Inclusion

 “We need to talk.”
 We’ve all heard it before, but that doesn’t mean your employees need to suffer the same feeling of dread those four words evoke.
-When coaching remotely, communication is paramount.
-Vague, open-ended emails can cause anxiety and misunderstandings.
-Feedback should be direct and specific if there is an issue or coaching opportunity.
+When coaching remotely, communication and transparency is paramount.
+Vague, open-ended emails and confusing spreadsheets can cause anxiety and misunderstandings.
+Provide a dashboard for team members to see their progress toward outcomes and offer team benchmarks.